aniketk21/tictactoe/README.txt

         prompt of your terminal.
             $ python ttt.py
         [Make sure that you are in the folder consisting of the ttt.py file before executing.]

     2. Windows:
-        Through cmd run ttt.exe.
+        Double click on the ttt file.

 REQUIREMENTS:
+    1. Linux Platforms:
         The game requires the TkInter Python module for successful execution.
         To install Tkinter module type the following command on the command prompt of your terminal.
 	        $ sudo apt-get install python-tk

+    2. Windows:
+        Install Python (version 2.x) on your system.

 FOR ANY PROBLEMS OR CORRECTIONS CONTACT:
     1. Aniket Kulkarni     kaniket21@gmail.com
     2. Rohan Patil         rohanrahulpatil89@gmail.com